arav06/aws-fundies/aws-services-fundamentals.md

 * S3 Standard: Low latency and high throughput.
 Default location where S3 buckets are setup
 * S3 Infrequent Access: Used to store objects which will not be frequently accessed.
 Cost for storage will decrease but the cost for accessing the objects will increase
-* S3 Intelligent-Tiering: We can create a rule in our S3 standard class such that if an object has not been accessed for more than a month, then automatically move it to S3 Infrequent Access but if someone does access, then move it back up to the standard level.
+* S3 Intelligent-Tiering: We can create a rule in our S3 standard class such that if an object has not been accessed for more than a month, then automatically move it to S3 Infrequent Access but if someone does access it, then move it back up to the standard level.
 Storage cost will increase but cost to access the object will decrease
 * S3 Glacier: Used to store long term archives.
 We can store backups of objects and to retrieve objects from Glacier, it can take as long as 12 hours

 ### Creating and attaching an EBS volume